 Ready for a weekend in Park City?
 If it's your first, welcome!
 We expect you'll find ample reason to wish you had more time, and we'll look forward to seeing you again soon.
 For old friends, welcome back.
 Here's a quick synopsis of what a weekend in Utah's renowned mountain town might look like.
-Once you're ready to dig in further, read our guide "One Destination, Two Resorts"
+Once you're ready to dig in further, read our guide "One Destination, Three Resorts"

 After roaming the grid of Salt Lake, make your way to Park City.
 You can spend the night in Salt Lake or drive up in the morning.
 It's a quick run up Parley's Canyon either way, but check the weather for the most optimal driving experience.
 Once in Park City, it's about soaking up all that the mountain town has to offer.
 There's lodging on and off the mountain and free shuttles connecting it all.

 Pro Tip: Park City’s free electric bus system takes locals and visitors all over town and to their favorite resorts and other haunts.
 Help ease traffic and keep Utah skies blue by taking the bus when possible.
 You might just discover some tips and tricks from fellow riders.

 When it comes to skiing and riding, the numbers speak for themselves: three resorts combine for nearly two dozen peaks across more than 9,300 acres of terrain ranging from the best groomers anywhere to deep powder bowls and scenic glade skiing.
 There are more than a hundred restaurants and bars, great local art galleries, cultural events and shops spread throughout the town of Park City.
 Yet the resorts themselves also serve up some of the state's most celebrated culinary experiences alongside luxurious spas, friendly ski beaches and cool mountain-town vibes that are sure to stick with you long after you leave.

 11 Classy Ski Experiences That are Uniquely Utah